-Ngong Road Children’s Foundation staff, working with our schools have done our best to keep students engaged without in-person education, but nonetheless students lost ground.
+Ngong Road Children’s Foundation staff, working with our schools have done their best to keep students engaged without in-person education, but nonetheless, students lost ground.
 There are numerous reports in the country of “indiscipline” among high school students with lower test scores and challenges as students return to the structure of regular education.

 - For two years, school fees will be about 25% higher.
 School fees are our biggest annual expense.